-This is all a bit of a shame as I like to ensure I have a long term programme of exhibitions, and more to the point that I manage the issues of framing and preparing the paintings for show.
+I like to ensure I have a long term programme of exhibitions, and more to the point that I manage the issues of framing and preparing the paintings for show.
+Sometimes this is not possible and we have to roll with events.
 "Tant pis" as Cezanne might have said.
 It is what we have to live with during these difficult times.
+However my next exhibition is programmed for May 2022 at Sewell Centre Art Gallery

 So the challenge is to try and give you, if not a virtual tour of the show, then at least an idea of the paintings that could have been on the walls for you to view.
-There are two parts to the exhibition; that of the impact of Coronavirus; and some of the landscapes we visited, here and in France.
+There are several parts to the exhibition; my responses to the impact of Coronavirus fom lockdown to tentative release to being allowed to travel; and some of the landscapes we visited, here and in France.

 As you may know I tend to paint in series.
 Many of the exhibition paintings emerged during lockdown.
 They don't portray the horrors of Covid, rather they show an unconcious response to it and to the rules that were put in place.